-Major League Soccer (MLS) wants to be popular.
-Looking at the professional sports landscape in the United States, the market is arguably already saturated.
-Instead of just competing through measured, strategic growth, MLS may need to think outside of the box to make its mark.
+Major League Soccer wants to be popular.
+Yet looking at the professional sports landscape in the United States, the market is arguably already saturated.
+So instead of just competing through measured, strategic growth, MLS may need to think outside of the box to make its mark.

 So where should MLS start?
 Start by hanging out with some reputable celebrities who have actually already expressed an interest in the game.
 Enter Brooklyn’s Finest, former street pharmacist and current businessman, Shawn Carter, aka Jay-Z.

 Jay-Z likes soccer.
 In fact, he’s a self-proclaimed Arsenal fan who has expressed an interest in chatting with Cesc and the guys over lunch.
 (Side note: I would seriously consider paying to sit in on a conversation between Jigga and Emmanuel Eboue.)
 Jay-Z has also reportedly explored the possibility of buying a stake in Arsenal.
 But who knows whether there’s any truth to that.
 The point is, clearly he respects the sport.

 But the question is, what can Jay-Z do for soccer in the U.S.?

 Jay-Z’s presence could help in two concrete ways that are tied to two of soccer’s biggest domestic challenges.

 First, from a public relations perspective, Jay-Z can give U.S. soccer a needed facelift.
 Soccer needs to be grown and sexy.
 For years the league catered to teeny-boppers.
 As an adult, there was nothing cool about sitting in a stadium on pizza night next to an eight year old in a SpongeBob t-shirt or a group of fourteen-year-olds screaming at the top of their lungs whenever [fill in the blank] touched the ball.
 But times are changing.